 Today there is more emphasis on a studious and hierarchical interpretation, of composers’ intent and the written score.
 This leads to a slightly bland musical world where, at worst, errant individuality and bravery have gone, and, at best, the notated score is served by a true and a footnoted (if at times overly fusty) respect, with period piece delicacies and detail, the requisite amount of pedaling for the period, so on, in fact much of the piano’s technical restriction of the composer’s time.
 So today it is likely that most pianists’ interpretation of Mozart is equally delightful; scurrilously one could observe that such a world is far more anodyne than need be, for pianists rarely seem able to vent idiosyncratic steam, to give truly personal impulse free rein.
 Indeed any pianist that is known to be a little temperamental or wayward, who displays an exhibitionist tendency or is overly anxious to pander to personal peccadillo – such as Igo Pogorelich, a recent visitor to Oxford – sticks out like a sore thumb and becomes a musical cause célèbre.
 This modern world has kicked in gradually, and kicks in well after Lipatti dies – which is why I attest that he was ahead of his time.
 I am not sure when this baton change takes place, but you can chart its rise by a digression: LP – now CD, of course – covers.
 Decades ago the performer’s name was writ large, the composer’s name in small and tidy print; these days, good taste will prevail and there is a far more democratic typography, the composer sacrosanct.

 Dinu Lipatti straddles these two eras with ease and grace.
 He was able to impose himself upon a score, yet step back before we lose sense of where composer’s intention ends and performer’s personality begins: with Lipatti the two sit side by side.
 His interpretation of Bach, Mozart, Schumann, Liszt, Ravel, whoever, is bold and forthright, could only be Lipatti’s, yet never loses sense of its inherent meaning and purpose.
+To understand a score, Lipatti thought that “intuition” was far more vital than historical research, for music confesses “the secret of its soul.”

 One of my defining odysseys as a child was the casual inheritance of a vast record collection from my grandfather.
 He was a staff member of the BBC Record Library, a vast vault of addiction and cornucopia, comprising shellac, vinyl, the rustle of flimsy and creased brown paper sleeves, and a gazetteer of invocation, in fact a vocabulary that means little to the digital ear – woofer, electromagnet pickups, 78rpm (in this case all with chalk marks where the record attendant had marked the entry for airplay), LPs (or long play), some of whom came wrapped in those wonderful early non-laminated sleeves, masterpieces of popular design that predated the plague of mass-produced photography.
 As a short trousered musician, I ransacked the rich assortment of pianists within this collection, and their names – Rosalyn Tureck (whose heavenly playing of Bach could of itself lead to a belief in God), Annie Fischer (whose later portraits resembling an old boot did nothing to assuage my adolescent desire to marry her), Benno Moiseiwitsch (his incurable gambling habit writ large in his playing), Wilhelm Backhaus (oh! his incontinent left hand!), Walter Gieseking (throwaway Mozart that mixed decadence with refinement), Solomon (imaginative and will-o’-the-wispish), endless names, even the hapless, Chaplinesque Paderewski (“Yes, he plays well, I suppose,” quipped one wit, “but he’s no Paderewski”) – became as familiar to me as the street names of my housing estate, but they proffered an imaginative landscape that exceeded any urban geography, and became stepping stones to a rich and promiscuous musical world.
 But the name that shone effortlessly above all other, the name that stole my heart like no other, was Dinu Lipatti.
 That he had a brief, joyful yet tragic life was yet to be discovered by me.
 But it was one recording in particular that danced before my ears and excited me beyond belief, and in this case beyond my capacity for disbelief.

 Ravel’s Alborada del Gracioso was written in 1905.
 It was part of a suite of five pieces for piano entitled Miroirs, each piece dedicated to a member of the French avant-garde group Les Apaches, a group that focused on music and was named after the street gangs rampant in turn of the century Paris: composers like Manuel de Falla and Stravinsky, the pianist Ricardo Viñes (who gave the suite its first performance in 1906), and a smattering of critics, painters and cultural luminaries.
 The piece is alarmingly difficult to play technically, as is all Ravel’s piano work, which is deceptively simple often in its hearing yet riddled with technical impasse for the amateur pianist.
 Even more disarming is its bewilderingly complex structural architecture: its Spanish (even flamenco like) musical trope is kaleidoscopic and episodic, in fact Ravel later orchestrated it.
-Many concert pianists stumble as they bolt its musical melange together, suggesting often only a patchwork patois rather than a standard or authorized language.
+Many concert pianists stumble as they bolt its musical melange together, suggesting often only a patchwork patois rather than its authorized version.
 Lipatti’s performance possesses omniscient control, and displays faultless mapping of the musical terrain.
-And like an intuitive performance of Beethoven or Mozart (indeed Ravel so effortlessly grasped the sense of order and perspective that composers of the early nineteenth-century classical period inhabited, his popular Boléro the apogee of shaped form), Lipatti’s paper chase trail of geographic clues is unsurpassed, and we know where we are at all times in his performance of this piece: it is an Ordnance Survey map in relief.
+And like an intuitive performance of Beethoven or Mozart (indeed Ravel so effortlessly grasped the sense of order and perspective that composers of the early nineteenth-century classical period inhabited, his popular Boléro the apogee of shaped form), Lipatti’s paper chase trail of geographic clues is unsurpassed, and we know where we are at all times in his performance of this piece: it is a musical Ordnance Survey map in relief.
 The excitement he generates as the work unwinds and then climaxes is carefully crafted and wanton, even if it offers an impression of wild abandonment and haphazard control.
 Lipatti’s fabled technique, crystal fingering and lucid diction – his sparse use of the sustain pedal, supported by his immense span of an octave and five, is outstanding in such a work which is littered with large chords and distended intervals – makes nonsense of the piece’s technical requirements.
 Lipatti is hardly alone with such virtuosity, but his crucial control of the rapid fire ostinati figure, one of Ravel’s trademarks, is astonishing, particularly as it is subjected to a marked crescendo and diminuendo.
 And Lipatti’s glissandi (in thirds) beggars belief, and when the glissandi run in to scales, amazingly no join can be detected, and such nonchalant aplomb leaves the listener gobsmacked.